Training is not natural. He’s an animal, he should be free to do what he wants.

 I’d like him to listen to me, but I don’t want to be “mean”.

 Good, we don’t want you to be mean – we want you to decide what you want.
 People often fear that by being clear they will lose their dog’s devotion and love; nothing could be further from the truth.
 Actually, whoever asks the most from your dog will get the lion’s share of his attention and devotion.
+Whether it be buying him a new orthopedic dog bed, or giving a treat when they behave, there are many good ways to train a dog where you are not mean to them at all.

 I took him through obedience class, but he forgot everything.